nickangtc/nickang-blog-gatsby/content/blog/2021-09-05-types-of-notes-in-a-pkm-explained-with-a-gardening-analogy-part-ii/index.md

 In part I, we talked about how everything in a personal knowledge management (PKM) system is focused on building atomic notes through various stages of maturity.
 We also talked about how other types of notes can help us in that life-long endeavour, discussing in detail the Top of Mind note -- the first type of "other" notes.

-In this second part, we will talk about the remaining types of notes that could be useful for your PKM.
+In this second part, we will talk about the remaining types of notes that could be useful as tools in your PKM garden, including:

+2. Daily note
+3. Index note
+4. Outline of external resources
+5. Map of content (MOC)
 ### 2. Daily note

 > Seasons change, weeks are completely human-made, but the day has a rhythm.
 The sun goes up; the sun goes down.
 I can handle that. <cite>[Austin Kleon](https://austinkleon.com/2013/12/29/something-small-every-day/)</cite>